-2. Construction of Default Rates of Corporates.
+- 2. Construction of Default Rates of Corporates.
 This table was not constructed by directly observing the default rates of corporate ratings on the 21-point Issuer Credit Rating (ICR) scale because default data associated with corporate ICRs is sparse.
-Rather, this table was constructed by a) converting each default rate associated with each Financial Strength Rating (FSR) to its equivalent operating company ICR based on AM Best's FSR/ICR translation table, and then, b) converting the operating company ICR to an equivalent corporate rating based on a notching algorithm set forth in the criteria, Insurance Holding Company and Debt Ratings, to reflect the legal separation of insurance holding company policyholders.

-3. Ratings a Measure of Relative Credit Risk.
-AM Best's Credit Ratings generally are intended to indicate the relative degree of credit risk of an obligor or debt instrument rather than reflect a measure of specific default probability.

-4. Data Does Not Necessarily Reflect Default Expectations.
+Rather, this table was constructed by a) converting each default rate associated with each Financial Strength Rating (FSR) to its equivalent operating company ICR based on AM Best's FSR/ICR translation table, and then, b) converting the operating company ICR to an equivalent corporate rating based on a notching algorithm set forth in the criteria, Insurance Holding Company and Debt Ratings, to reflect the legal separation of insurance holding companies from operating insurers as well as the normal subordination of insurance holding company creditors to operating company policyholders. - 3.
+Ratings a Measure of Relative Credit Risk.
+AM Best's Credit Ratings generally are intended to indicate the relative degree of credit risk of an obligor or debt instrument rather than reflect a measure of specific default probability. - 4.
+Data Does Not Necessarily Reflect Default Expectations.
 The data in this table does not necessarily reflect our default rate expectations.
 For example, the fact that we show no default rate for the 1-year "aaa" category does not mean that we expect no defaults for this rating.
-It only means that we have not yet observed any historical defaults over a 1-year period for corporate obligations with an equivalent "aaa" rating.

-5. Data Changes Periodically.
+It only means that we have not yet observed any historical defaults over a 1-year period for corporate obligations with an equivalent "aaa" rating. - 5.
+Data Changes Periodically.
 AM Best may periodically change the data in the table if warranted.
 The reasons for the revisions may be as follows: If AM Best 1) adds more rating cohorts which significantly changes the calculated default rates, 2) changes its criteria for recognizing insurance company defaults, or 3) incorporates new defaults or adjusts existing default data.